Short-Stay Legislation & You

-Airbnb allows home and property owners to rent out rooms, or their entire residence, to travellers.
+Airbnb allows home and property owners to rent out rooms, or their entire residence, to travelers.

 Guests are screened, and hosts can request additional verification if desired.
 Payments are processed through Airbnb’s payment system.
 The company charges the host around 3% of the payment.

-Airbnb boasts full, 24/7 customer support, ‘5-star hosts’ and an adherence to global hospitality standards.
+Airbnb boasts full, 24/7 customer support, ‘5-star hosts’, and adherence to global hospitality standards.
 With over 1.5 million reviews of Australian participant homes and a nationwide rating of 4.8 stars, Airbnb is not only a big presence in our country – we are a top-rated presence on Airbnb.

 Rules vs. Laws

 Many owners corporations have rules about Airbnb, which often establish restrictions and prohibitions on using the service.
 When someone buys a property that shares a central physical location with other property owners, the people allowed inside don’t only affect the individual owner, they affect everyone.